 The Census Bureau will do one more round of advertising and promotion on social media to get residents to participate in one of the above ways.
 Then, in-person census taking will proceed in earnest until every household is accounted for.

 To protect both workers and the people they will interview, masks and social distancing are mandatory.
-Census takers will also have laptops, cell phones, gloves, and sanitizer.
+2020 census takers will also have laptops, cell phones, gloves, and sanitizer.
 And they are not allowed to go inside anyone’s home to complete the questionnaire.

 Apart from concerns about illness, some people may be reluctant to respond to in-person requests due to the worry about scams or other crimes.
 To help mitigate that worry, you can verify that someone is an official census taker by: